-I recently explored the Walla Walla, Washington area and discovered a valley filled with great wines, interesting people and beautiful landscapes.
-The Walla Walla Valley Wine Alliance has created 10 unique wine itineraries, available now through December 16, 2018, that give you a chance to explore the area through the eyes of the area winemakers.
-When I was there exploring some of the WWander Walla Walla Valley Wine itineraries, I discovered some great wow moments and invite you to read those.
+I recently explored the Walla Walla, Washington area and discovered a valley filled with great wines, interesting people, and beautiful landscapes.
+Thanks to the Walla Walla Valley Wine Alliance, I had a chance to explore the area through the eyes of the area winemakers.
+When I was there exploring some of the wineries, I discovered some great wow moments and invite you to read those.
 I also discovered a few new favorite wines.
 Here are my favorite Walla Walla Washington wines.

 Sipping a Rosé at Brook & Bull Cellars